MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Disables the internal PDF viewer in Google Chrome.
+  Disables the internal PDF viewer in Microsoft Edge.

-If you enable this policy Google Chrome treats PDF files as downloads and lets users open them with the default application.
+If you enable this policy Microsoft Edge treats PDF files as downloads and lets users open them with the default application.

-If Google Chrome is the default PDF reader, PDF files aren't downloaded and will continue to open in Microsoft Edge.
+If Microsoft Edge is the default PDF reader, PDF files aren't downloaded and will continue to open in Microsoft Edge.

-If you don't configure this policy or disable it, Google Chrome will open PDF files (unless the user disables it).
+If you don't configure this policy or disable it, Microsoft Edge will open PDF files (unless the user disables it).

   #### Supported features: